elephantmipt/compressors/docs/source/examples.rst

     from catalyst.contrib.datasets import MNIST
     from catalyst.callbacks import AccuracyCallback

-    from src.distillation.runners import EndToEndDistilRunner
+    from compressors.distillation.runners import EndToEndDistilRunner
-    from src.models import BaseDistilModel
+    from compressors.models import BaseDistilModel
-    from src.utils.data import TorchvisionDatasetWrapper as Wrp
+    from compressors.utils.data import TorchvisionDatasetWrapper as Wrp

 Now we can create tiny model class.
 The main and the only difference from ordinary pytorch model